Salebarn/Crowdliness/README.md

-# recommendationRaccoon (raccoon)
+# Salebarn / Crowdliness
 <img align="right" src="http://i42.tinypic.com/2d12qli.png">

+Crowdliness is a fork of [recommendationRaccoon](https://github.com/guymorita/recommendationRaccoon).
+It's nothing more than a sandbox ... for playing with and maybe wrecking the code ... in order to be able to USEFULLY contribute to implementing an [NPM module like recommendationRaccoon](https://www.npmjs.com/package/raccoon) in a community repo or to really [LEARN about practically exploiting Github](https://services.github.com/classnotes/).

-An easy-to-use collaborative filtering based recommendation engine and NPM module built on top of Node.js and Redis.
-The engine uses the Jaccard coefficient to determine the similarity between users and k-nearest-neighbors to create recommendations.
-This module is useful for anyone with users, a store of products/movies/items, and the desire to give their users the ability to like/dislike and receive recommendations based on similar users.
-Raccoon takes care of all the recommendation and rating logic.
+Crowdliness will be an easy-to-use collaborative filtering based recommendation engine and NPM module built on top of Node.js and Redis Updated for ES6 ... it will compare different approaches to the the [Jaccard coefficient](https://en.wikipedia.org/wiki/Jaccard_index) to best determine the similarity between users and k-nearest-neighbors to create recommendations, but [thoroughly learning the Jacard coefficient](http://people.revoledu.com/kardi/tutorial/Similarity/Jaccard.html) is necessary, since will be the default or standard against which alternatives, such as variants on the [Simple Matching Coefficient](https://en.wikipedia.org/wiki/Simple_matching_coefficient) are judged.

+Crowdliness will useful for people who buy and sell things, especially unique things or prototypes of things or brand new things or brand new companies.
+The point is to give users the ability to selectively build crowds of people, sources or content which they trust in varying degrees based on a discovery and weighting algorithm that looks a likes/dislikes and develops recommendations based on crowd intelligence of selectively chosen similar users.

+Crowdliness, will takes care of all the recommendation and rating logic.
 It can be paired with any database as it does not keep track of any user/item information besides a unique ID.

-Updated for ES6.

 #### Request of you
-If you enjoy using this module, please contribute by trying the benchmark repo and helping to optimize raccoon.
+If you enjoy using the [recommendationRaccoon](https://github.com/guymorita/recommendationRaccoon) module, please contribute by trying the benchmark repo and helping to optimize raccoon.
 Thanks! https://github.com/guymorita/benchmark_raccoon_movielens

 [![Coverage Status](https://coveralls.io/repos/guymorita/recommendationRaccoon/badge.png?branch=master)](https://coveralls.io/r/guymorita/recommendationRaccoon?branch=master)
 [![Build Status](https://travis-ci.org/guymorita/recommendationRaccoon.svg?branch=master)](https://travis-ci.org/guymorita/recommendationRaccoon)